Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 + Ember cli is bundled with lots of cool generators following "blueprints" rules that allow you to keep up a good workflow (create the right files, at the right place, create the corresponding basic tests, etc...)
 There is no way to make a mistake when using generators, which is a very good point for scaling (product + team).
 Blueprints can be created, so every team can reproduce its own workflow
 + Ember-cli brings its own resolver that provides/allows a way better file architecture (PODs are also possible)
 + The current version (0.1.2) brought Content Security Policy, which is a cool addition if content security is important for your app, and the browsers you target are not yet compatible
-+ Version 0.1.3 will let you create multiple sets of css files.
-To start with, we'll try ti use it to target specific needs (mobile, desktop, and why not old browsers).
++ Version 0.1.3 will let you create multiple sets of CSS files.
+To start with, we'll try to use it to target specific needs (mobile, desktop, and why not old browsers).
 We can't wait for the upgrade (but after the beta has launched ^^)

 ### NOT THAT COOL points
 - Despites Broccoli has really cool sides, the Brocfile is a bit complicated, and our frontend team is a little reserved.
 This lacks some documentation too...
+- Broccoli is quite slow compared to Gulp.
+- The fact that it recompile everthing, including JS even if you change only a line of CSS is not good at all.
-- Sass is too long to be reloaded => NoCSS injection? (but it might change very soon => [see issue #2371 on ember-cli repo](https://github.com/stefanpenner/ember-cli/issues/2371))
+- CSS is too long to be live reloaded => No CSS injection? (but it might change very soon => [see issue #2371 on ember-cli repo](https://github.com/stefanpenner/ember-cli/issues/2371))
 - The upgrade process can be a real P.I.A (this is a very very perfectible thing)